SXNPYN/CoBreeder_for_GhostWolves/README-v2_GUI.md

 This initial adaptation focuses on assigning coyote pairings however this may not be entirely accurate to life as coyotes, though sometimes solitary animals, often live in packs with a single breeding pair.
 Future versions of this tool should take this into account, improving its flexibility.
-Secondly, there is room for improvement where accessibility is concerned, as some users may find the current system for defining arguments confusing and cluttered.
-Thirdly, the pairwise relatedness file currently assumes that values are scaled and a larger value means that two individuals are less related.
+Secondly, the pairwise relatedness file currently assumes that values are scaled and a larger value means that two individuals are less related.
 This can be developed further to allow for users to specify more intuitive thresholds (e.g. third cousins).

-## Command Line Arguments

-This program is run via the command line.
-You will need to specify various arguments as well as provide relative paths to the data that will be used (please see the "Expected File Formats" section for more details).
-The program expects the following arguments, in the order introduced:
+## Fields (not the grassy kind)

+Unfortunately, these fields aren't particularly biodiverse and must be filled with alphanumeric characters rather than flora and fauna.
+Some fields are mandatory but others may be left blank.
+Each field is explained below:

-- `individuals_file`
+- `Individuals Specification File`
-  - Relative path to the CSV file detailing the individuals.
+  - Path to the CSV file detailing the individuals.
+This can be directly pasted into the field, but it is recommended to use the "Upload CSV" button to browse your files locally and select it from there.
-- `pairwise_relatedness_file`
+  - Please see the "Expected File Formats" section for more details.

+- `Scaled Pairwise Relatedness File`
-  - Relative path to the CSV file containing the scaled pairwise relatedness matrix.
+  - Path to the CSV file containing the scaled pairwise relatedness matrix.
+This can be directly pasted into the field,
+  - but it is recommended to use the "Upload CSV" button to browse your files locally and select it from there.
+  - Please see the "Expected File Formats" section for more details.

-- `num_pairs`
+- `Number of Pairings`
-  - The number of pairings/groups to allocate.
+  - The number of pairings to allocate.
+This should be an integer (e.g. `4`).

-- `specify_pr`
-  - Specify custom PR thresholds for certain groups with "CUSTOM_PR", or use the default threshold for all groups with "DEFAULT_PR".
-- `obj_function`
+- `Objective Function`
-  - String specifying the objective function to use when solving.
-The options are:
+  - Specifies the objective function to use when solving.
+The options offered are:
     - `MIN_AV_PR` - Minimise the average pairwise relatedness across pairings.
     - `MAX_TOTAL_ALLELES` - Maximise the total number of ghost alleles in a solution.
     - `MAX_TOTAL_PRIO` - Maximise the total priority in a solution.